MurageKabui/PhoneDo/README.md

 </p>

 <p align="center">
   PhoneDo is an app that bridges standard JavaScript with Android’s native features.
-It allows you to write scripts to manage hardware and system services including WiFi, Bluetooth, SMS, SIM metadata, and more , using familiar coding patterns in a mobile environment.
+It allows you to write scripts to manage hardware and system services including WiFi, Bluetooth, SMS, SIM metadata, and more , using JavaScript coding patterns in a mobile environment.
 </p>

 <p align="center">